VisitBritain/Peter Kindersley

 Cycling is an increasingly popular and green ways to get around London and with hundreds of cycle lanes throughout the city, it’s easy.

 Santander Cycle can be hired (and dropped off) from docking stations throughout the city.
+One in six of these bikes is now an e-bike, so it’s even easier to get around.
 Just turn up, pay and cycle away.

 Folding bikes are allowed on all forms of public transport, while non-folded bikes can only be taken on some services at specific times.